 Painstakingly rebuilt after two devastating fires levelled the town in the early 1900s, Fernie once again sprung to life a century ago—this time made entirely of brick, in hopes of avoiding another catastrophe.
 The result is a charming core that’s home to boutiques, mom-and-pop eateries and art galleries, alongside a grand courthouse, city hall, and the Fernie Museum which houses exhibits outlining the town’s storied history.

-Looking to explore Fernie yourself?
-Here’s a where-to guide featuring the best the town has to offer—including where to dine, how to unwind, and the best spots to explore.
+Looking to check out the Fernie attractions yourself?
+Here are the best things to do in Fernie in winter, including where to dine, how to unwind, and incredible areas to explore.

 One of the area’s most memorable excursions is to head up to tranquil Island Lake Lodge, which starts with a 25-minute snow-cat ride to navigate the snow-covered road that winds through a canopy of old-growth cedar forests.
 Boasting over seven thousand acres of private land, the exclusive lodge is famous for cat-skiing, and is considered one of the best places in the world to do it.